 I took my girls to their first protest this week.
 It was hot and we marched for miles and they did it.
 I’m so proud of them.
 More than that I’m proud of their generation that organized the protest for our small town.
 High school students of all backgrounds brought together a town to march together, honk horns, cheer, shout, and fight together.
 Let this be the beginning toward a more equal future.
 Let our kids be the heralds to bring about this change in their communities and government.
 Let this be the beginning of the end of systemic racism.

-- Our own Black Midwife here in the bay – Gingi Allen – has created the Black Bay Area Birth Fund.
+- One of our local Black midwives here in the bay – Gingi Allen – has created the Black Bay Area Birth Fund.
 Here you can donate to sponsor a Black client funding a homebirth with Black midwives.
 You can Venmo (venmo.com/blackbayareabirth) or PayPal ( paypal.me/blackbayareabirth).
-Thank you!

 - Correta Scott King Book Award Winners – Children’s books about African American culture